 Career Outlook and Salary Info for an Electrical Contractor

-Jobs for electricians are anticipated to grow 20% from 2012-2022, according to the U.S. Bureau of Labor Statistics (BLS).
+Jobs for electricians are anticipated to grow faster than average from 2018-2028, according to the U.S. Bureau of Labor Statistics (BLS).
 This above-average job growth will be partly due to residential and commercial structures requiring more wiring than in previous years.
-Electricians, on average, made $53,560 annually in 2013, per BLS figures.
+Electricians, made a mean wage of $59,190 annually in 2018, per BLS figures.